Case Study

 🎩 Mad Hatter's Workshop: Building Visit London's UI Wonderland from Tokens to Pages

 By adopting the Atomic Design framework and collaborating closely with the development team, I used this strategic approach to create a cohesive and adaptable design system.
-Created by Brad Frost, this framework breaks down user interfaces into their fundamental building blocks, organized into five stages: Atoms, Molecules, Organisms, Templates, and Pages.
+Created by Brad Frost, this framework breaks down user interfaces into their fundamental building blocks, organised into five stages: Atoms, Molecules, Organisms, Templates, and Pages.
 Each stage builds on the previous one, enabling a systematic and scalable approach to UI design.

-Design System Foundations: Building Blocks with Primitive Tokens
+🏗️Design System Foundations: Building Blocks with Primitive Tokens

 As part of this approach, I focused on identifying atoms that define the most basic elements of the user interface and compiled a comprehensive inventory of reusable atoms.
 At this stage, I chose design tokens to represent primitive values that are still not connected to specific use cases.
 The names are non-semantic and will not be published in the Visit London Figma library; they will be mainly used by the design team.